 Use this storytelling platform to connect with writers and readers around the world, build an audience, and even get discovered.
 On Wattpad, you start by sharing a story, and then if you build a big enough fan base, you may have a chance to work with entertainment companies and publishers looking to feature your work.

-On this writing and a reading hub, you’ll find stories, articles, and inspiration that are curated to your taste, written by people like you.
+On this writing and reading hub, you’ll find stories, articles, and inspiration that are curated to your taste, written by people like us.
 Want to share your own writing, photos, or videos?
 You can do that on Medium—and potentially earn money.
 The platform lets you see how your stories are performing and what kinds of readers like your writing, plus it offers tips for starting a newsletter, submitting to publications, and curating your work.

 If you’re interested in getting feedback on your own work—and browsing an archive of self-published short stories, fiction, and poetry—see what’s happening at FictionPress (a sister site to FanFiction).
 You can upload your own writing for free and let other people review it.
 Sometimes all you need is a little motivation and support from like-minded writers to keep you on track toward your writing goals.